 31 Iowa Conference titles

-NCAA Division III tourney appearances: 32 (in past 38 years)
+NCAA Division III tourney appearances: 32 (30 in past 39 years)

 NCAA Division III top-10 national team finishes: 11

 Starters returning: 5 (Adam Squires, David Watson, Desmond Stoll, Clay Curwin, Jon Prescott)

 2014-15 captains: Clay Curwin, Desmond Stoll, Jared Nepomuceno

 An experienced Central College men’s golf team is looking to regain its familiar position atop the Iowa Conference standings and a spot in the NCAA Division III tournament in 2015.